zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 The standard package manager for Python is `pip`.
 It's shipped with Python and allows you to install packages from PyPI and other indexes.
 The main command (probably one of the first commands a Python developer learns) is `pip install <package_name>`.

 ## Recap II - lock file
 Before we go on to the multi-purpose tools, there is one more file that's important for packaging: the lock file.
 While `pyproject.toml` contains abstract dependencies, the lock file contains concrete dependencies.
 It records exact versions of all dependencies installed for a project.
-This enables reproducability of projects across multiple platforms.
+This enables reproducibility of projects across multiple platforms.
 If you have never seen a lock file before, take a look at [this one from `poetry`](https://github.com/python-poetry/poetry/blob/master/poetry.lock):

 {{< img src="/posts/python/figures/poetry_lock.png" width="50%" align="center" >}}